mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gcc/README.txt

 To build on a macos machine you will need: brew install gcc make

+You will also need to install OpenCL if you enable GPU acceleration If you are in linux and the linker does not find libOpenCL.so you need to create a symbolic link like so: sudo ln -s /usr/lib/x86_64-linux-gnu/libOpenCL.so.1 /usr/lib/libOpenCL.so

 Build:
 make PLATFORM=<value> ARCH=<value> USE_OPENCL=<value> ENABLE_JNI=<value>
 PLATFORM is the target OS, value: win, linux, macos